A-Ionascu/qDATA/README.md

 ### Running **qDATA**:

 **qDATA** does not require any additional dependencies installation rather than R and RStudio.
 For Ubuntu-based systems, run [Linux_setup.sh](https://github.com/A-Ionascu/qDATA/blob/main/Linux_setup.sh) prior to running the software.
 We recommend opening the [qDATA.R](https://github.com/A-Ionascu/qDATA/blob/main/qDATA.R) file in RStudio and running the application with the `Run App` button.
-Internet connection is required only when the application loads for the first time as all required R packages are downloaded on the local machine.
+Internet connection is required only when the application loads for the first time as all R packages are downloaded on the local machine.

 #